hacken-in/hacken-in/README.md

 1. Run `rake setup:admin user=USERNAME password=PASSWORD email=EMAIL`
 1. Now you can log in with your new administrator ;)

-## Using Guard, Spork and Pow for Development

-*We currently have an [issue](https://github.com/bitboxer/hcking/issues/33) with our setup.
-Please read about the problem first.*

 ### Pow

 Pow is a really comfortable way to run the application on your machine.